scikit-hep/hepstats/README.md

 ## Getting Started

-The scikit-stats module includes modeling and hypotests submodules.
+The `scikit-stats` module includes modeling and hypothesis tests submodules.
 This a quick user  guide to each submodule.

 ### modeling